rawvnode/climeat-tui/narrative.md

 ## Climeat (Genre: Fiction)

-CDP is a non-profit that drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources, and protect forests.
+Climeat is a non-profit that drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources, and protect forests.
+(CDP mission)

 ## Team